Jump back to chapter selection.

 A^(1,,N)=A(r^1,p^1,S^1;;r^N,p^N,S^N)

 with r^j,p^j and S^j being the operators for position, momentum and spin of particle j.
-Note that the Hamiltonian H belongs to these operators too.
+Note that the Hamiltonian H belongs to these operators as well.

 P^ijψ(1,,i,,j,,N)=ψ(1,,j,,i,,N)P^ijA^(1,,i,,j,,N)=A^(1,,j,,i,,N)

 Note that (P^ij)1=P^ij.
-As it is invariant under particle exchange, the Hamiltonian commutes with P^ij,
+As the Hamiltonian is invariant under particle exchange, it commutes with P^ij,

 [H,P^ij]=0

-and, consequently, any combination of several transpositions, i.e. all elements of the permutation group SN, commute with H. Hence, eigenstates of H have the property
+and, consequently, any combination of several transpositions, meaning all elements of the permutation group SN, commutes with H. Hence, eigenstates of H have the property

 H|ψ=E|ψHP^ij|ψ=P^ijH|ψ=EP^ij|ψ,